 1.1.
 Executive Summary

-The purpose of this document is to provide instructions to measure the return loss characteristics of a single type "F" connector-to-cable interface, at the beginning of a cable, from 5 MHz to 3000 MHz.
+The purpose of this procedure is to provide instructions to measure the return loss characteristics of a pair of type "F" connectors and the cable interface, inserted in the middle of a cable, from 5 MHz to 3000 MHz.